oscar6echo/poker5/poker_keygen/README.md

 + If so: Sum each card (with suit="flush suit") `flush_seven` and lookup hand rank.
 + If not: Sum each card `face_seven` (extracted by bit shift) and lookup hand rank.

-This provides a very fast way to evaluate hand ranks.
+This provides a very fast way to evaluate a hand rank.

 ## Compute